coderefinery/social-coding/talk.md

 During this lecture when we say .emph[sharing], we mean in the context of .emph[openness].

 - Anyone can legally inspect, modify, fix errors and provide enhancements.
-- Sharing the underlying source code of software, Thus this differs from sharing a copy of an executable (Discuss this in connection with different scripting and programing languages (e.g. Python, R ,Java, C , Fortran, Bash).
+- Sharing the underlying source code of software, Thus, this differs from sharing a copy of an executable (Discuss this in connection with different scripting and programing languages e.g. Python, R ,Java, C , Fortran, Bash).

 ---